PopovMP/deno-html-template-engine/README.md

 # HTML Template Engine

-The template engine encodes the operatrions within HTML comments.
+The template engine encodes the operations within HTML comments.

 ```html
 Replace the placeholder with teh value of `viewModel.key`.